 Here is his story:

 Jeff’s awareness of the stock market began in the sixth grade, when his math teacher gave the pupils in the class a hypothetical $50,000 to invest.
 Pursuing opportunities, buying and selling, winning and losing, Jeff’s awareness turned into interest and fascination, and he began to read and study more seriously about the market.
 At age 13 he invested some birthday money in the market - parlaying his funds into a 100% gain in shares of Mattel Toy and purchasing a 3-speed bicycle with part of the proceeds for transportation to the local brokerage offices.
-Heady with his beginner’s luck, he has been a student of the market ever since.
-He enters his 40th year in the business with an eye toward further refining and implementing his risk management approach in the new and more volatile global market environment.
+Heady with his beginner’s luck, he has been a student of the market in the five decades since.

 Jeff’s discipline evolved from his own personal trading experiences and market observations - including the devastating 1973-74 bear market, one of the worst since the Great Depression.
 He originally put his philosophy into practice at E.F.
 Hutton & Company in 1982, where he received his big break in the business working for the legendary Newton Zinder.
 Jeff would speak to Hutton’s national financial advisor force over the firm’s internal broadcast system.
 His ample doses of motivation, humor, realism, and an unwavering belief in the value of his relatable investment approach were an immediate hit, and earned him an opportunity to take his show on the road to the financial advisors and their clientele across the country.
 Jeff hasn’t stopped speaking about his investing discipline since.
 That’s the key word in the business of investing – discipline!
 In Jeff’s world, capital preservation considerations precede capital appreciation thoughts, and knowing how to sell is an invaluable art that never goes out of style.
 Remember, financial cuts are always preferable to financial hemorrhages.
 Investors should also respect the fact that the stock market is both judge and jury and that its verdict is final.
 An essential ingredient to Jeff’s approach is addressing whether a primary bull market or bear market is in force.
 Emotions, personal considerations, ego, and many other factors not directly related to the investment itself can invade investors’ buying and selling decisions and imperil their capital.